DualGR: Generative Retrieval with Long and Short-Term Interests Modeling: Abstract

 \section{Abstract}

 In large-scale industrial recommendation systems, retrieval must produce high-quality candidates from massive corpora under strict latency.
 Recently, Generative Retrieval (GR) has emerged as a viable alternative to Embedding-Based Retrieval (EBR), which quantizes items into a finite token space and decodes candidates autoregressively, providing a scalable path that explicitly models target-history interactions via cross-attention.
-However, three challenges persist: 1) how to balance users' long-term and short-term interests , 2) noise interference when generating hierarchical \emph{semantic IDs (SIDs)}, 3) the absence of explicit modeling for negative feedback such as exposed items without clicks.
-To address these challenges, we propose DualGR, a generative retrieval framework that explicitly models dual horizons of user interests with selective activation.
-Specifically, DualGR utilizes Dual-Branch Long/Short-Term Router (DBR) to cover both stable preferences and transient intents by explicitly modeling users' long- and short-term behaviors.
-Meanwhile, Search-based \emph{SID} Decoding (S2D) is presented to control context-induced noise and enhance computational efficiency by constraining candidate interactions to the current coarse (level-1) bucket during fine-grained (level-2/3) \emph{SID} prediction.
-Finally, we propose an Exposure-aware Next-Token Prediction Loss (ENTP-Loss) that treats "exposed-but-unclicked" items as hard negatives at level-1, enabling timely interest fade-out.
+However, deploying GR in short-video feeds remains challenged by long-short interest interference, context-induced noise in hierarchical SID generation, and the lack of explicit learning from exposed-but-unclicked feedback.
+To address these challenges, we propose \textbf{DualGR}, which combines (i) a Dual-Branch Long/Short-Term Router (DBR) with selective activation, (ii) Search-based \emph{SID} Decoding (S2D) that constrains fine-level decoding within the current coarse bucket for efficiency and noise control, and (iii) an Exposure-aware Next-Token Prediction Loss (ENTP-Loss) that treats unclicked exposures as coarse-level hard negatives to promote timely interest fade-out.
 On the large-scale Kuaishou short-video recommendation system, DualGR has achieved outstanding performance.
 Online A/B testing shows +0.527\% video views and +0.432\% watch time lifts, validating DualGR as a practical and effective paradigm for industrial generative retrieval.

 \ccsdesc[500]{Information systems~Retrieval models and ranking}

 \keywords{Generative Retrieval, Short-Video Recommendation, User Interest Modeling}